pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 ## When should you expect a reply? ⌚️
 Each communication channel has it's own unwritten expectations.
 People respond to text messages pretty quickly.
 You would expect to get a response to an email within a day, unless someone is away.
 Generally it's a good idea to respond to Loomio posts within about the same time as you would a email.

-## Stay on topic.
-Be concise
+## Stay on topic and be concise
-Put all the relevant info you can very concisely in the title.
-Many people  will look no further than the subject line.
-Who, what, where, why, when.

-If you're starting a discussion, make sure to make the title as succinct as possible.
+Long comments can be hard to follow.
+If you must write a long comment, add a summary to the top of it, so people know why they should commit to a longer read.

+If the comment you're writing is tangential to the topic of the discussion, start a new discussion to avoid making the thread hard to follow.

+Writing good discussion and proposal titles increases engagement and makes threads easier to find.
+It takes a bit of practice to get them just right, and sometimes the title is easier to write after the discussion has clarified things.

 When raising a proposal you want to ensure that the title is short and the details contain just the right amount of information so people can decide by reading the proposal text.

-if you notice that you are writing a comment that isn’t about the topic of the thread, but is about something else... start a new thread!

-Reread your comments before you post.
-Check that you're concise and clear and really mean what you've written.

-Long comments can be hard to follow.
-If you must write a long comment, add a summary to the top of it, so people get your point, then can read more for your detailed reasoning.

- the room, but the culture of Loomio is around valuing difference.

-## This is a safe space 😎
-> A [study of more than 180 teams within Google](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/) tells us that the number one factor in team performance is __psychological safety__.

-The group is enriched when everyone is able to say what is on their mind - however speaking your mind can make you feel vulnerable.
-Be forgiving - Help people to understand your point of view.
-If you disagree with someone, enquire why they think or feel the way they do, rather than telling them they're in the wrong.

-It's ok to be in the wrong.
-Loomio is about people developing their understanding and chaning their position if it makes sense to do so.

-Respectful disagreement is essential to finding the best solution for the group, but it can also be challenging work.
-If a situation starts to get stressful consider ways you can reach out to the individuals involved and offer support.

-Be careful with humour and avoid scarcasm.
-These don't translate through text well and it's easy for people to mistake a funny comment as something mean.

-Be expressive!
-Say what it is that is on your mind.
-Use an emoji or two to add colour, fun, and extra meaning to your comments.
-When you thank people, say what you appreciate.